mohsin-codes/Python-Training/readme.md

 # Python Training

-## This is a repository of python training from the video of **Mosh Hamedani** that is available of youtube.

 ## The title of the video is :
 > Python Tutorial - Python for Beginners [Full Course]